Gavin1121/CSE-4380-AI/README.md

 2. [A2_Game_Playing_Problems](A2_Game_Playing_Problems/)
 3. [A3_Probabilities_and_Bayesian_Networks](A3_Probabilities_and_Bayesian_Networks/)

-Each directory contains its own `README.md` file with more specific instructions.
+Each directory contains its own `README.md` file with more specific instructions

 ## Getting Started